 Supporting You Through Self-Isolation

 Whether you’ve been diagnosed with COVID-19, or are a close or casual contact, self-isolation can be a stressful and challenging experience.
-At THIS WAY UP, we’ve developed a free, email-based program specifically designed to support you throughout your self-isolation.
+At THIS WAY UP, we’ve developed a free, email-based program specifically designed to support your mental health throughout your self-isolation.

 About This Email Program

-In this email program, you will receive periodic emails from us that include expert advice and tips for how to manage each stage of self-isolation.
+In this email program, you will receive periodic emails from us that include expert advice and tips for how to manage your mental health through each stage of self-isolation.
 Each email will also direct you to more in-depth resources that we have developed specifically for self-isolation, including videos, audio tracks, and printable guides and plans.

-This program was designed for people starting a 14-day isolation.
-However, it may also be helpful if you are required to isolate for shorter periods, are partway through your 14-day isolation, or are needing to isolate for much longer.
+This program was designed for people starting a 7 or 10-day isolation.
+However, it may also be helpful if you are required to isolate for shorter periods, are partway through your isolation, or are needing to isolate for much longer.

 How do I get started?